Ni3zam/Stresser7/README.md

 # Stresser7 ![](https://img.shields.io/badge/Version-4.5-brightgreen.svg)
 - Stresser with 7-Layers DoS Attack Tool-KID
+- This is the last version that will be out for now.
+Any request or issue, feel free to let me know.

 ## HTTP Flood
 - HTTP Flood is typically considered a 7-layer (application layer) DDoS attack, as it targets the HTTP protocol which operates at the application layer of the OSI model.